castle2668/astro-blog/src/content/blog/2024-10-16-memorized-fibonacci.md

 ---
-title: "[Algorithms] Fibonacci vs. Memorized Fibonacci"
+title: '[Algorithms] Fibonacci vs. Memorized Fibonacci'
 excerpt: "In this post, we'll explore two different implementations of the Fibonacci sequence: the classic recursive version and an optimized version using memoization.
 Both methods generate the same result, but their efficiency is quite different, especially when dealing with large numbers."
-tags: ["algorithms", "javascript"]
+tags: ['algorithms', 'javascript']
 date: 2024-10-16
-author: "Sean Huang"
+author: 'Sean Huang'
-image: "javascript.png"
+image: 'javascript.png'
 slug: 2024-10-16-memorized-fibonacci
 ---